 This policy is intended to inform people in the EU and Switzerland about the safeguards we have in place for protecting this personal information.

 Notice and Choice

-We do not provide your personal information to other third parties unless they also adhere to the seven EU Safe Harbor principles or they've entered into a written agreement with us that provides the same level of protection.
-If we do provide your information to such third parties, we do so only for the same uses for which we are authorized (i.e., to assist in our EU customers' to install and use our software).
+We do not provide your personal information to other third parties unless they also adhere to the seven EU and Swiss Safe Harbor principles or they've entered into a written agreement with us that provides the same level of protection.
+If we do provide your information to such third parties, we do so only for the same uses for which we are authorized (i.e., to assist in our EU or Swiss customers' to install and use our software).

 Access, Security and Data Integrity

 We do not ordinarily retain, hold or maintain the information about you to which we might have access while supporting customers; instead, your information typically resides on and is maintained within our customers' systems.
 Nevertheless, in the event that we were to receive such personal information for the purpose of maintaining or storing the information on any Epic system for active live or archival use related to our customer's operations (as opposed to the receipt and storage of data that occurs incidentally in the course of supporting our software), we will comply with all reasonable instructions from a customer to correct, amend or delete your information, or to provide you access to your information.
-We also expect our EU customers to comply with the Access standards applicable to them in the EU.
+We also expect our EU and Swiss customers to comply with the Access standards applicable to them in the EU or Switzerland.